 Or perhaps if they begin calling them The Price is Right Ladies will solve all the problems.

-I miss the Beauties and think they got screwed.
+I miss the Beauties and think they got unfairly treated.
 Ever since the Beauty scandals started up I viewed Barker much differently.
-Even just recently with the celebration of his ninetieth birthday I couldn’t help but look at him with narrow eyes thinking, all that hugging contestants and being so gung-ho for animals means nothing.
+Even just recently with the celebration of his ninetieth birthday, I couldn’t help but look at him with narrow eyes thinking.
+How much of the accusations by the Beauties are true?
+All that hugging contestants and being so gung-ho for animals welfare by Barker, could he be guilty of this bad behavior?

 He didn’t treat his Beauties very kindly.
 He can’t be that nice of a guy.
-His Beauties couldn’t all be wrong.
+His Beauties couldn’t all be wrong or all be lying, could they?

 Let’s end on a fun product mishap involving Holly and a difficult Gibson refrigerator.